 I was fortunate enough to be able to go on a day trip along the beautiful and legendary Great Ocean Road this month, as it had only recently been reopened after being closed over the Christmas and New Year period due to devastating bush fires.
-It did not disappoint, and I am still kicking myself for not having done this trip earlier during my time at university in Melbourne, given it is only a three hour drive away.
+I primarily wanted to see the 12 Apostles on the Great Ocean Road, but was blown away by all the sights that I hadn’t heard about before.
+The Great Ocean Road day trip did not disappoint, and I am still kicking myself for not having done this trip earlier during my time at university in Melbourne, given it is only a three hour drive away.
 Oh well – at least I made it, eventually!

 What to bring to the Great Ocean Road

-- Because the Australian sun is so brutal, slap on some SPF so you don’t end up like this (Warning: NSFW).
+- Because the Australian sun is so brutal, slap on some SPF so you don’t end up looking like an overcooked lobster.

 - Comfortable walking shoes.
 There are short trails (under 1 KM) to each of the sights, so take care of your tootsies.

 - Dramamine or some other motion sickness medication for the seriously winding road along the coast.